Accenture/Mendix.RecaptchaWidget/README.md

 ## Usage
 All you need to do is sign up for an API key pair.
 Simply place this widget on your layout and configure it correctly.
-Properties used to customise the rendering:
+Properties used to customise the rendering can be found in the General Tab:

 | Name | Type | Description |
 |:---- | ---- | ------ |